 Harassment has the effect of destroying dignity and undermining the confidence of employees.
-It can take many forms including

-- physical contact;

-- bullying;

-- threatening or ignoring someone.

-It can be:-

-- a series of offensive remarks or a single incident; - behaviour that staff find offensive even if not directed at them; or - harassment because of perception or association.
+It can take many forms including physical contact, bullying, threatening or ignoring someone.
+It can be a series of offensive remarks or a single incident.
+It can be behaviour that staff find offensive even if not directed at them or harassment because of perception or association.

-The Governing Body is committed to the principles of dignity at work for all its staff in the school.
+The Governing Body is committed to the principles of dignity at work for its entire staff in the school.
 This includes the right to be treated with respect by all managers and colleagues.
 The Governing Body will consider any acts of harassment including those on the grounds of age, disability, gender reassignment, marital status and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation, as totally unacceptable and outside the ethos and culture of the school.
 Any such act by a member of staff against any adult or child will be treated as a disciplinary offence, and action taken accordingly.

 The school has procedures to resolve grievances and for the handling of complaints of harassment and bullying at work.
 The Governing Body is committed to investigate any such complaint.
 These procedures will be followed carefully and promptly in response to any such complaint.
-The first point of contact for any such complaint will be the Chair of Governors.
+The first point of contact for any such complaint should be Chair of Governors.
 In addition, staff have the right to approach their professional association or trade union representative for support.

-The Headteacher and the Senior Leadership Team are responsible for:
+The Headteacher and Senior Leadership Team are responsible for:

-- Along with the Governing body, providing leadership and vision in respect of equality and diversity; - Overseeing the implementation of this Policy; - Co-ordinating the activities related to equality and diversity; - Ensuring that all who enter the school are aware of, and comply with, this Policy; - Ensuring that staff are aware of their responsibilities and are given relevant training and support; - Taking appropriate action in response to racist incidents, discrimination against persons with a disability and sexual harassment or discrimination against any persons because of their age, sexuality or religion, belief / non belief. - Supporting parents to become involved in their children's education. - Considering and overcoming barriers to parents' involvement (i.e. work commitments, non-resident parents, and lone parents).
+- Along with the Governing body, providing leadership and vision in respect of equality and diversity; Overseeing the implementation of the Equalities and Cohesion Policy ; - Co-ordinating the activities related to equality and diversity; - Ensuring that all who enter the school are aware of, and comply with, the Equalities and Cohesion Policy - Ensuring that staff are aware of their responsibilities and are given relevant training and support; - Taking appropriate action in response to racist incidents, discrimination against persons with a disability and sexual harassment or discrimination against any persons because of their age, sexuality or religion, gender, belief / non-belief. - Supporting parents to become involved in their children's education. - Considering and overcoming barriers to parents' involvement (i.e. work commitments, non-resident parents, and lone parents).